Solid, all-around diagramming tool that doesn’t have a steep learning curve yet still has enough features to satisfy the needs of most users

 Interface and in use

-If you have used any type of document-creation software (e.g., Microsoft Office 365 (opens in new tab), Google Docs (opens in new tab), and so on), Gliffy will look familiar to you.
+If you have used any type of document-creation software (e.g., Microsoft Office 365, Google Docs, and so on), Gliffy will look familiar to you.
 There are toolbars with editing features and similar at the top, and the shapes and other diagramming related tools are in the navigation bar to the left-hand side of the screen.

 We found the editing area to be responsive, and we had no problem adding shapes, resizing objects, and finding fairly complex pre-built shapes (e.g., a web browser window) to help us build our diagrams.
 We also found it easy to save our diagrams using the built-in file system so that all of our work remained organized.